VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

      Supports an array of values separated by comma or specified via multiple flags.
   -dryRun
      Whether to check config files without running VictoriaMetrics.
 The following config files are checked: -promscrape.config, -relabelConfig and -streamAggr.config.
 Unknown config entries aren't allowed in -promscrape.config by default.
 This can be changed with -promscrape.config.strictParse=false command-line flag
-  -debugShowSecrets
-     Whether to show sensitive information in web UI or debug mode.
-It is hidden by default, since it can contain sensitive information such as auth key
   -enableTCP6
      Whether to enable IPv6 for listening and dialing.
 By default, only IPv4 TCP and UDP are used -envflag.enable